What is an Appraisal?

 How Much Does a Home Appraisal Cost?

 An appraisal for a single-family home varies based on the location, property type, and other factors, and can cost anywhere from $300 to over $1,000.
-The mortgage lender will order the appraisal during the mortgage process through their network of licensed appraisers.
+The mortgage lender will order the appraisal right before the mortgage underwriting process through their network of licensed appraisers.